alxmagro/modele/docs/actions.md

 # Actions

+> Action is an internal concept for methods that send a request.

 ## Routes

 Routes are basically a common prefix for all action URLs.
 There are two basic types of routes, collection route, for actions that do not have a specific resource as a target, such as listing all users.
 And the member route, which acts on a specific resource, such as updating a user.
 Routes are defined in a Model’s `static routes()` method.
 Expected keys are **collection**, and **member**.